arkadiuszmytnik/Test-Automation-Scripts-for-The-Explorer-2D-by-Arkadiusz-Mytnik/README.md

 3. Follow the Setup Guide: GameDriver provides a comprehensive setup guide to help you get everything running smoothly: https://support.gamedriver.io/support/solutions/articles/69000368474
 4. See the Scripts in Action :)

 Want a sneak peek?
-Check out this video to see how the scripts interact with the ganme: https://youtu.be/M_odcrjRkPs
+Check out this video to see how the scripts interact with the game: https://youtu.be/M_odcrjRkPs

 Happy testing!